YingjiaZ/Favourite-Font/README.md

 <li> Type in the 'Type something' input bar to change the display sentence.
 <li> Change the font size by selecting one.
 <li> Click the reset button to reset to the original state.
+<li> Click the arrow at the button right corner to go back to top.

 ## Scripts